Building An Australian Property Portfolio,

 - No Foreign Buyer Fees.

-- No Legal Fees.
+- No expensive Legal Fees.

-- No bank loans needed.
+- No bank loan needed.

 - No tenants to deal with.